vkcode7/cpp/lc/SlidingWindow/leetcode submissions.md

 # 1431.
-Kids With the Greatest Number of Candies [Super Easy]
+Kids With the Greatest Number of Candies [Super Easy] via Kadane
 https://leetcode.com/problems/kids-with-the-greatest-number-of-candies/description/

 This document describes the solution to the "Kids With the Greatest Number of Candies" problem (LeetCode #1431).